-We have been enjoying Vic's sticks for well over 30 years ever since we first picked up a pair of SD2 Boleros.
+We have been enjoying Vic's sticks for close to 40 years ever since we first picked up a pair of SD2 Boleros.
 Light maple, small round tip, and thick body....
 This stick has great control at any volume with articulation on snare drums, and a bright but dry attack on cymbals.
 Indeed the perfect pair for beginner or pro.
 Great all around stick for use in the concert band, orchestra, jazz band, or show pit.
 Need something for Classical work with a bit more heft?
-Try the new STG2 Leggiero.
+Try the STG2 Leggiero.
 They are made from Persimmon wood (higher density), slightly longer, and have a unique tip.
 Our studios are also well stocked with Vic's full line of mallets for timpani, bass drum, bells, xylophone, marimba, vibes, and cymbals.

 Cary Nasatir and Roy Burns

 Great sound...easy tuning.
-The NEW SAFE-T-LOC hoop along with Aquarian's "Sound Curve" collar design provides easy tuning; great stick response; zero slippage inside the hoop; consistent sound; increased resonance and sensitivity; and the sound that drummers need and deserve.
+The SAFE-T-LOC hoop along with Aquarian's "Sound Curve" collar design provides easy tuning; great stick response; zero slippage inside the hoop; consistent sound; increased resonance and sensitivity; and the sound that drummers need and deserve.

-Aquarian owner and drummer Roy Burns and NSOP's Cary Nasatir first met at the famed Frank's Drum Shop in Chicago back in 1967.
-Roy had (still does) the most amazing technique, speed, and sound a drummer could ever want.
+Aquarian founder and drummer Roy Burns and NSOP's Cary Nasatir first met at the famed Frank's Drum Shop in Chicago back in 1967.
+Roy had the most amazing technique, speed, and sound a drummer could ever want.
 Staying in touch over the years led us to form a relationship with our two companies that has been just great.
 Aquarian has a diverse catalog of incredible drum heads and accessories for set and marching percussion.
 If you collect vintage drums, you have to play on Aquarian's "American" Vintage heads which have a slightly larger hoop to allow for a better fit on those older drums.
 If you like the warmth and darkness of calf skin without the tuning hassles and expense usually associated with them, these are the heads to own.
 If you don't own a vintage drum but still want the sound of one, then you'll want to try the "Modern" Vintage heads.
 The coatings on these heads, by the way, are very responsive for brushwork.
 Blankets and pillows in your bass drum?
 Throw them away and play on Aquarian's Super Kick for the batter side and the amazing Regulator for the front head.
 Unbelievable punch and clarity.

 The power of innovation continues...
 In this age of merging and morphing musical styles, the demands for diversity and creativity in cymbal sounds are greater than ever.
 Sabian has the answers and their innovation lets you express yourself like never before.